ABC NewsRadio: 21st century: other platforms

 From September 2001, the 24-hour rolling news format began with live audio streaming on the Internet.

 ABC NewsRadio began to continue its news programming online while its radio network broadcast parliament in 2002.
 The service also expanded into the Gold Coast – the first new coverage area for the network in five years.

 From 2009, the service was extended to digital radio, first in the capital cities and then rolled out to regional Australia. and subscription TV services.
 FM transmission was expanded greatly during a 2006-2009 program.
 It planned to increase the AM/FM coverage from 78% of the population to 95%.
 In 2009, separate standard and parliamentary feeds were launched on digital terrestrial (DAB+) radio in the state capitals.

 In November 2016, the ABC announced that ABC NewsRadio and ABC News 24 rebranded as ABC News on 10 April 2017.
 The ABC announced on that day that ABC News 24 and ABC NewsRadio were both called ABC NEWS, with a new logo and visual branding.
 They would be distinguished by context or by descriptors, such as "the ABC News channel" for TV and "ABC News on radio" for radio.
 Social media accounts would be merged.

 Content and format

 ABC NewsRadio broadcasts every session live from the House of Representatives and the Senate, and a delayed broadcast of parliamentary question time in the evening, on the AM/FM radio network, and is not streamed online or broadcast on digital radio.

 ABC NewsRadio has a 24-hour news format, drawing from all of the ABC News resources, and broadcasts live across Australia, with no delayed broadcasting to accommodate Australian time zones.
 Schedules may change if there is breaking news.
 Live parliamentary coverage takes precedence over the station's regular schedule, but while this coverage takes place (whenever Parliament is in session), regular news programming continues online, via digital radio (DAB+) in Adelaide, Brisbane, Melbourne, Perth and Sydney. and on the ABC Listen app.

+The station often relays programming from the BBC World Service.

 ABC News also broadcasts Australian Football League matches on weekends in some states.

 As of 2017, there were around 700 transmitters across Australia.